Over-the-counter medications; Safe or dangerous according to the NY Times.

-How as a consumer are you supposed to know what symptom relieving over the counter medication to take.
-Are the ones that previously required prescription more risky?
+How as a consumer are you supposed to know what symptom-relieving over-the-counter medication to take.
+Are the ones that previously required prescriptions riskier?

 Check out this NY Times article to find out